Finding a Top Financial Advisor Firm in Northbrook, Illinois

 - Risk can be controlled in part by global diversification and modern portfolio theory (MPT)

-As a firm, Asset Management Group is known to invest in a diversified mix of exchange-traded funds (ETFs), mutual funds and equity securities.
+As a firm, Asset Management Group is known to invest in a diversified mix of exchange-traded funds (ETFs), mutual funds, equities and fixed income securities.
 It may also use independent money managers.

 The firm understands that different clients will have different financial situations, so it tailors its investment strategy to each client’s risk tolerance, liquidity needs and time horizon.
 The firm takes these factors into account and uses them to create an asset allocation and investment strategy that’s best equipped to produce risk-adjusted and tax-efficient returns over the long term.

 Miramar Capital is firm that’s been doing business since 2017, making it one of the youngest firms on this list.
-It provides fee-only advisory services to roughly 100 clients.
-This client base includes both non-high-net-worth and high-net-worth individuals, as well as businesses.
+It provides fee-only advisory services to individuals and high-net-worth individuals, as well as businesses, retirement plans and charitable organizations.

 Miramar Capital Background